A Note on Coherent States for Virasoro Orbits: Introduction

 Among the coadjoint orbits of the Virasoro group, there are two which admit K\"ahler structures and hence are amenable to defining coherent states satisfying appropriate holomorphicity conditions.
 These orbits correspond to {{$\widehat{{\rm diff}\,S^1}$/$S^1$}} and {$\widehat{{\rm diff}\,S^1}$/$SL(2, {\mathbb R})$}.
 The K\"ahler potentials for these cases are characterized by two numbers, the central charge $c$, which must be viewed as the eigenvalue of the central element of the algebra, and $h$, which may be viewed as the eigenvalue of the generator $L_0$ on the highest weight state of the representation.
 For most purposes, the quantization of {$\widehat{{\rm diff}\,S^1}$/$SL(2, {\mathbb R})$} may be considered as a special case of the quantization of {{$\widehat{{\rm diff}\,S^1}$/$S^1$}}, so we will focus on the latter space.
 Some of the other orbits are relevant for representations which contain null vectors and can lead to unitary representations for $c < 1$.
 We will not discuss these here.

-Not surprisingly, there have been many discussions in the literature which touch upon aspects of coherent states for the Virasoro group.
+Not surprisingly, there have been many discussions in the literature which touch upon various aspects of coherent states for the Virasoro group.
 Many of the papers we have cited contain some implicit statements about such states.
 Representations of the Virasoro algebra as differential operators on functions of a suitable set of variables occurs in the context of the KP hierarchy and the so-called string equation \cite{DVV}.
 A different, but related, representation has been used in discussions of the stochastic Loewner equation \cite{bauer}.
 These do not directly lead to coherent states.
 The group manifold approach to quantization, discussed in \cite{aldaya}, is a generalization of the idea of the coadjoint orbit quantization and as such is closer to our discussion.
-However, this does not seem to give coherent states satisfying any kind of holomorphicity conditions, which would be important for developing a suitable star product.
+This approach starts with the formal group law and imposes polarization conditions on functions on the group to obtain irreducible representations.
+In \cite{aldaya}, the composition laws for the Virasoro group parameters, including the central parameter relevant to the central extension, have been constructed.
+Our approach is more traditional, but clearly there are some points of overlap; we will briefly comment on this later.
+For us holomorphicity is important as it provides a simple way to construct a suitable star product.
 (The Kontsevich formula for star products does not need coherent states {\it per se}, but it does need more information about the symplectic structure on the space \cite{kontsevich}.
 In turn, this would require an analysis similar to what we do in this article, so it does not seem like our analysis can be evaded.)
 Standard coherent states for the bosonic operators obeying the Heisenberg algebra in the mode expansion for the target space coordinate in string theory have also been considered in the literature \cite{skliros}.
 While these can be useful for certain applications, the states we are concerned with are not these; we are interested in directly quantizing the Virasoro orbits.

-This paper is organized as follows.
-In the next section we give the basics of the construction of the states.
-Symbols and star products are discussed in section 3, with a short discussion in section 4.
-The paper concludes with an appendix which gives details of some of the assertions made in section 2.